<< RETURN TO ABOUT US PAGE

 SECTION 2.
 Election and Length of Term

 The officers of the Association, who must be on the Board of Directors, shall be installed at the annual meeting at which they are elected by the Board of Directors and shall hold office for a one-year term, which may be repeated without limit provided the officer is a duly elected Board member as noted in Article V, Section 2, until their respective successors shall have been duly elected and qualified.
-The Association President and one Vice President shall be elected from among the active members on the Board.
+The Association President and one Vice President shall be elected from among the Full Members on the Board.

 SECTION 3.
 Election of Officers